 Did you know that your intranet name plays a crucial role in boosting employee adoption and engagement in your company?
 Keep reading to understand how.

-Ok, so you have done your due diligence and research on different intranet solutions and you probably have a phone book of criteria and vendor matrix’s.
-You have researched all the different vendors, gone through all of the demos, listened to all the different sales reps rattle on about how great their solution is, how much it’s going to save you over time and increase productivity.
+Ok, so you have done your due diligence and research on different intranet solutions, and you probably have a phone book of criteria and vendor matrices.
+You have researched all the vendors, gone through all of the demos, listened to all the different sales reps rattle on about how great their solution is, how much it’s going to save you over time, and increase productivity.

 Unlike these other systems though, your intranet is not tied to a specific department.
 Your Intranet is a company-wide living entity.
-OK, it may not buy you beers on a Friday but it will be there to find documents for you, assist you in booking your vacation request, help find your coworkers, and so on.
+OK, it may not buy you beers on a Friday, but it will be there to find documents for you, assist you in booking your vacation request, help find your coworkers, and so on.

-I remember at a previous company I worked for we had an intranet named MILO.
+I remember at a previous company I worked for, we had an intranet named MILO.
 MILO stood for “Mountains of Information Logically Organized”.
-After finding out MILO contained over 92000 pages of information, I remember thinking “hey… that makes sense”.
+After finding out MILO contained over 92000 pages of information, I remember thinking, “hey… that makes sense”.

-Here at IC Thrive we use our own intranet software.
+Here at IC Thrive, we use our own intranet software.
 We call it “IConIC” aka Internal Communications on IC.
 We use it as the single source of truth for all company news, documents, forms, workflows, and event information.
 We also get creative with our employee profiles and have fun sharing interesting videos and news on our storyboard.

 With over 20 years in the intranet software business, we hear some pretty unique and creative intranet names.
-My favorite are those who personalize the intranet name in relation to their business processes such as:
+My favorite are those who personalize the intranet name in relation to their business processes, such as: